-There’s absolutely no shortage of stunning places to visit in Ireland – a fact which has seen these beautiful Emerald Isle climb increasingly atop many a traveller’s list!
+There’s absolutely no shortage of stunning places to visit in Ireland; a fact which has will no doubt have seen the Emerald Isle climb atop your travel-whish list.

-Yes, it might rain a lot in Ireland but it’s no coincidence then that some of the most beautiful places to visit in Ireland are also some of it’s greenest!
+Yes, it might rain a little in Ireland, but it’s no coincidence then that some of the most beautiful places to visit in Ireland are also some of it’s greenest!

 Widely renowned as one of the prettiest town in Ireland (we got to find this out ourselves first hand, a few years ago), Adare is famed for its beautiful stone architecture topped with medieval-style thatched roof huts; not to mention its rather impressive ruins too.